FAQs

 How will the new code regulate fraternities and sororities?

 The new code proposes to treat fraternities and sororities just like any other group living situation, including allowing them wherever group living is allowed in proposed new zones.
 A recent district court ruling said that the City did not provide adequate notice to the public of similar changes when it updated the UDC in 2018.
-The City has appealed that ruling to the Montana Supreme Court.
+The City appealed that ruling to the Montana Supreme Court which overturned the District Court decision.
 Through the adoption of this new code, the City will provide ample public notice of the change.
 The City encourages your feedback on this proposed edit.

 Is the draft prohibiting construction of single detached homes or preventing subdivision for new single home lots?